alexbecker/prompt-injection/paper.typ

   [#fmt(r.at(2))],
   [#fmt(r.at(3))],
   [#fmt(r.at(4))],
+  [#fmt(r.at(5)) -- #fmt(r.at(6))]
 ))
 #figure(
-  caption: [False positive rate on "barely benign" prompts using the thresholds for 90%, 95% and 99% precision on the original dataset.], block[
+  caption: [Comparison of FPR on the normal dataset vs. on the "barely benign" dataset using a fixed threshold optimized for $F_1$ against the normal dataset.], block[
     #table(
-      columns: (auto, 3em, 7em, 7em, 7em),
+      columns: (auto, 3em, 3.5em, 5em, 5em, 7em),
-      align: (left, left, right, right, right),
+      align: (left, left, right, right, right, right), table.header[*Model*][*N*][*$F_1$*][*Normal Dataset FPR*][*Barely Benign FPR*][*95% CI*],
-      table.header[*Model*][*N*][*FPR \@ 90%*][*FPR \@ 95%*][*FPR \@ 99%*],
       ..vmerge(rows),
     )
   ]
 )

-Comparing these to the recall values in Table 2, we can see that "barely benign" prompts are less likely to be classified as malicious than the successful attacks examined in the previous section, indicating that the classifier remains somewhat effective.
-However, with the exception of Qwen2.5-7B-Instruct, they are higher than we would expect for prompts similar to the original dataset
-(roughly $0.1$, $0.05$ and $0.01$ respectively), indicating some degree of confusion.
+For 3 out of the 4 models, the FPR does not increase significantly, although a small increase cannot be ruled out due to our small sample size.
+The FPR does increase significantly for Qwen3-8B, which is also the worst-performing model.

 = Limitations and Future Work

-On its own, this method is both more expensive and worse than fine-tuning based methods.
-Furthermore, it has the following limitations:
-- It does not allow for post-processing of LLM output (or at least such post-processing must be differentiable)---e.g. it will not work for an LLM prompted to output a simple pass/fail
-- Rule violations must be apparent in the first few tokens

-However, because this method does not rely on any training data, it should be complementary to any fine-tuning method, allowing the combined detector to perform better.
+Several limitations make this method impractical for use in production systems.
+It is less accurate than fine-tuned detection models.
+It is also very expensive to compute---roughly $n times$ the cost of processing all input tokens.
+While significant speedups could be realized with a small accuracy trade-off by reducing $n$, and future work could explore the feasibility of lower-precision quantizations, it will still be significantly slower and require more VRAM than other methods.
 Our analysis assumes that classifiers are calibrated for the system prompt, which complicates the process of deploying system prompt updates.
 Selecting a threshold independent of system prompt is possible but will decrease accuracy.

-Practical applications may also be limited by compute and VRAM requirements.
-Computing the Riemann sum with $n$ steps costs slightly more than generating $n$ tokens, and this method requires doing so twice per prompt.
-Some speedup could be realized by using a smaller $n$ at a small cost in accuracy.
-More problematically, the additional VRAM required is non-trivial for longer prompts, and running in FP16 uses multiple times the VRAM of common 4 and 8-bit quantizations.
-Future work should explore the feasibility of this method with lower-precision quantizations and other optimizations.
+However, this method is still potentially useful in offline or latency-insensitive contexts to screen for novel attacks, which fine-tuned models cannot be expected to catch.

+Several potential avenues of improvement could be explored.
+Many alternative loss functions could be substituted in place of the contrastive entropy of the first $j$ tokens in the definition of $op("AD")$.
-The choice of baseline $underline(e)$ is very simplistic and could likely be optimized.
+The choice of baseline $underline(e)$ is also simplistic and could likely be optimized.
-This appears to have been a particularly poor choice for Qwen2.5-7B-Instruct as it took twice as long as any other model to converge acceptably, which may explain why the method performed significantly worse on this model than on any other.
+This appears to have been a particularly poor choice for the Qwen models, which required more steps to converge, and this may explain why the method performed worse on these models.
-It also presents a performance penalty, since $norm(e - underline(e))_2$ will grow with the embedding dimension $d$ asymptotic to $sqrt(d)$ and thus require more steps to approximate with a Riemann sum.

-For the rules analyzed here, $p("Unable")$ would compete with $"AD"$ as a classifier.
+Our analysis is also limited by the datasets we have constructed.
-The attacks analyzed here are also relatively simple and not targeted at the specific rules being tested, and could be detected by substituting rules which demand returning "Unable" in all cases and checking whether this is followed.
+The attacks analyzed are relatively simple and not targeted at the specific rules being tested.
-In principle, $"AD"$ should generalize to more complex classes of rules and attacks for which there is no current alternative, but verifying this will require more complicated test data and analysis, and potentially can only be tested with larger models.
+Future work could verify that this method works for attacks designed to evade known-answer detection, or for other more complex classes of attacks.
+Since $op("AD")$ is differentiable, standard gradient-based optimization techniques could be used to generate attacks, which we expect would evade detection and may offer insights about the behavior of $op("AD")$, although the cost may be prohibitive given the expense of computing $op("AD")$ with gradients.
 #pagebreak(weak: true)

 #bibliography("paper.bib", style: "ieee")